rokrokss/shizue/README.md

 <br/>

 ### 💬 AI Chat Sidebar:
-  - Interact with LLMs via a side panel for queries, brainstorming, or information retrieval without navigating away from the current page.
+  - Quickly launch the sidebar using a keyboard shortcut to interact with LLMs via a side panel for queries, brainstorming, or information retrieval without navigating away from the current page.

 ### 🌐 Bilingual Reading:
   - View web content in two languages side-by-side, aiding in language learning or comprehension of foreign-language texts.